sdinukad/StardewChestCategories/README.md

 - Drag and drop items between categories
 - Save and load categorized data locally
 - Download categorized data as a text file

+## Changelog

+### Updates

+- Fixed widths of columns to fit the screen
+- Reduced text size for improved readability
+- Added grab and grabbing cursors for better interaction
+- Created a reset items button for moving items back to "Unassigned"

+### To Do

+- Implement the reset items button functionality
+- Display item count x/36 on top to indicate capacity

 ## Usage